theobald-software/kb.theobald-software.github.io/content/_xtract-for-alteryx/dynamic-table-extractions.md

 6. Click **[Add Scalar]** (4) to create a new runtime parameter for passing single values.<br>
 **Tip:** Parameter0..-n is the default naming for added runtime parameters.
 You can enter a name of your choice, e.g., PARAM.
 ![single-table-parameter](/img/contents/xfa/single-table-parameter.png){:class="img-responsive"}
-7. Click on the drop-down menu (5) and assign a data type to the parameter.
-The data types can, but don’t have to correlate to SAP data types.
+7. Click the drop-down menu (5) and assign a data type to the parameter.
+The data types can, but don’t need to correlate to SAP data types.
 8. Click **[OK]** to save the runtime parameter.
 9. Define a WHERE clause to filter the SAP data using the runtime parameter created in step 6. <br>
 Example: `ACDOCA~GJAHR >= [PARAM]` only extracts SAP journal entries that contain the fiscal year provided by the runtime parameter PARAM.<br>